 What Revenue-Based Financing Actually Costs

-Revenue-based financing (RBF) is a capital advance repaid as a fixed percentage of your monthly revenue until a predetermined total is returned.
-It's fast, it doesn't touch your cap table and the cost is predictable from day one.
+Revenue-based financing (RBF) is a capital advance repaid as a fixed percentage of your monthly revenue.
+It's fast, doesn't touch your cap table, and the cost is predictable.

 Comparing Every $500K Capital Structure Side by Side

-The table below is the most useful thing you'll read today.
-Every structure that delivers $500K to your bank account carries a different actual cost, timeline, qualification bar and cap-table impact.
+The table below is the most useful resource here.
+Every structure that delivers $500K to your bank account carries different costs, timelines, qualification bars and cap-table impacts.

 When to Choose RBF and When to Choose a LOC